-But if you are insistent on settling your debts on your own, here are the six steps to help you along the way:
+If you are insistent on settling your own credit card debt or unsecured debt of any kind, here are the six steps to help you along the way.

 Stop using and paying the card you are trying to settle

-Be patient because it will likely take some time before the creditors will be willing to settle with you.
-Most times it will be anywhere from 60-90 days for the creditors to start to negotiate with you.
+It’s likely going to take some time before creditors will be willing to settle with you.
+It usually takes anywhere from 60 to 90 days to become open to negotiation.